-A big trend for 2021 is Cottagecore, it was already on the rise in 2020 and really took off during lockdown.
+Cottagecore has been trending for a while now, but is unsurprisingly still popular.
 After all it harks back to a simpler life, time to make a sourdough starter and kick off that bread making hobby or just finding time to reconnect with nature, whether exploring your local area or sitting out with a coffee in the garden.
 Cottagecore is in tune with nature, a more sustainable existence, whether submersing yourself in activities such as gardening, growing vegetables or planning a flower garden.
 But most of all its about generally maintaining physical and mental wellbeing.

 Aesthetically it takes it look from the English countryside with a slightly wilder, more naturalistic looking style.
 The image of cottage garden with its towering hollyhocks and spires of lupins with roses over the door is undoubtedly pretty but to keep the flowers going and the garden looking at its peak requires a lot of maintenance.
 Cottagecore is a lower maintenance version, more repeat flowering plants, perhaps a few grasses and so what if the borders billow over onto the path.